 As you can tell from the factors and the formula, there are a lot of variables and estimations at play.
 Learning how to quantify the formula helps to understand it further.

-How to quantify it
+How to quantify the formula

 In practice, you would then complete the formula as follows: 20% x 70% = 14%.
 So in this example, 14% means that there is a low likelihood that you will make your opponent fold their hand.

-Capitalising on your equity
+Capitalizing on your equity

 Apart from using it as an aggressive tactic, it can also be used in a wider strategy for profitability.
 To do so, you need to understand your pot equity as well.